rogerta97/TryHard_Engine/README.md

 - Mouse wheel: zoom in and out.
 - Right Click: look in de direction of mouse movement.
 - Import .FBX files: Drag and drop into the scene.

+## Warning

+This Release has a big size due to the size of the textures of the skybox and the t-rex.

 ## License